yarafatin/ait526/final/README.txt

 Run Instructions:
 All four models can be trained and tested by calling main.py python main.py
+You can also individually run LSTM model by executing python lstm_model.py and transformer as python transformers_model.py
 The attached log file - run.log shows the full code run on the full dataset